 Changes in consumer preferences can also contribute to the emergence of competitive firms.
 For example, if consumers become more interested in eco-friendly products, firms that offer environmentally friendly options may have a competitive advantage over those that do not.

 Regulatory policies can also play a role in the emergence of competitive firms.
 For example, antitrust laws aim to promote competition by preventing the formation of monopolies or the abuse of market power.
 By ensuring that multiple firms can compete in a given market, these policies can help to create a more level playing field and encourage innovation and efficiency.

 Overall, the emergence of competitive firms is often driven by a combination of technological, societal, and regulatory factors that create new opportunities for businesses to enter and compete in markets.

-High entry costs: Existing monopolies producing large volume of output may be benefiting from economies of scale.
+High entry costs: Existing monopolies producing large volumes of output may be benefiting from economies of scale.

-This may mean that new competitors, probably producing low volume of output, would be faced with higher per unit cost and would not be able to compete effectively in the market.
+This may mean that new competitors, probably producing a low volume of output, would be faced with higher per-unit costs and would not be able to compete effectively in the market.

 - Legal monopolies: Certain monopolies might be created by law which will make it difficult for other competitors to come into the business, e.g. public utilities like post office and PHCN.

-- Patent and copyrights on an invention or innovation: A patent confers sole production rights for a given period of time on those who have invested in research and development of the product to enable them earns a return on investment.
+- Patent and copyrights on an invention or innovation: A patent confers sole production rights for a given period of time on those who have invested in research and development of the product to enable them to earn a return on investment.

-- A copyright restricts production of printed or recorded materials in a similar way.
+- Copyright restricts the production of printed or recorded materials in a similar way.